sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

 1. When prompted, name the controller **EmailMetricsController** and select **OK**.

-1. Add the following using statements after the existing using statements at the top of the file containing the **EmailMetricsController** class:
+1. Add the following using statements after the existing using statements at the top of the file containing the **EmailMetricsController** class.

     ```csharp
     using Microsoft.WindowsAzure.Storage;